-- For a lists of some of the most commonly used curricula and resources go to:
+- For a lists of some of the most commonly used curricula and resources visit:

-- For a more detailed and comprehensive description we refer you to the book: Top Picks for Homeschool Curriculum, by Cathy Duffy.
-Visit: cathyduffyreviews.com
+- For a more detailed and comprehensive description, we refer you to the book: Top Picks for Homeschool Curriculum, by Cathy Duffy, and cathyduffyreviews.com

 - Finally, to get a firsthand look at the a large variety of materials, we invite you to attend NCHE’s Thrive!
-Conference on Memorial Day weekend.
-Our conference features about 90 vendors of curriculum and educational materials.
+Conference each spring.
+Our conference features a huge vendor hall and thousands of materials.

-However, it is helpful to have a plan even if that plan has lots of built-in flexibility.
-There are many personal factors that will affect your plan, but the age of your children is one of the biggest.
-More than likely, the older they get the more hours you will spend on structured school.
+However, it is helpful to have a plan–even if that plan has lots of built-in flexibility.
+There are many personal factors that will affect your plan, but the ages of your children are probably the biggest.
+More than likely, the older they are the more hours you will spend on structured school.

-Make a plan and give it a try, but always be ready to adjust plans that don’t work.
-We learn what works for us as we try different things.
-I repeat what I started with—there is no one right way; so be creative!
+Make a plan, and give it a try, but always be ready to adjust plans that don’t work.
+We learn what works for us as we try different things, so be creative!
 NCHE is here for you.
 Our website and Facebook community are consistently terrific resources!